KelvinShadewing/supertux-advance/README.md

 ## Intro

-SupterTux Advance is a fan game of SuperTux written in Squirrel using [Brux GDK](https://github.com/kelvinshadewing/brux-gdk).
+SuperTux Advance is a fan game of SuperTux written in Squirrel using [Brux GDK](https://github.com/kelvinshadewing/brux-gdk).
 The name comes from the graphical style, which uses a lower resolution display and a sprite style similar to Sonic Advance.
 Gameplay is not a 1 to 1 recreation of SuperTux, nor does it aim to be.
 It's meant to be a more fast-paced action platformer than a Mario clone.
 While the gameplay is designed with speedrunning in mind, it is not an essential skill; the game can be played and beaten casually.

 Some assets from SuperTux will be used, with graphics being remixed to match the game's visual style.